 Your next top priority is to consider which products you’re going to sell at your online store.
 Choosing the right goods at the right price point can make or break your business.

 It’s best, to begin with, a few select products that are centered around a particular niche.
-That will help you to attract customers who are actively searching for your type of products and allow you to stand out from the competition.
+That will help you to attract customers who are actively searching for your type of product and allow you to stand out from the competition.

 Niche products include things like travel gadgets, swimming gear, comic book merchandise, and hiking equipment.
 As your store grows, you can add new lines of products.